danp/hfxdotbike/content/kidical-mass/general/index.md

 headless: true
 ---

-## What to expect on a Kidical Mass ride
+## What to expect on a the ride

 Bring water and snacks for your family.
 Dress for the weather.
-In the event of rain, the ride will be cancelled.
-Meeting places and routes will be released closer to the date of each ride.
+If we need to cancel due to weather conditions, we will post a notice on this website by 7:30am on the day of the ride.
+The ride is planned, led and marshalled by community volunteers.
+At the ride destination, we'll have some activities to help you meet and connect with new friends and familiar faces, including activities and prizes for the kids!

-If you have any questions at all, please email contact [KidicalMassHfx@gmail.com](mailto:KidicalMassHfx@gmail.com)
+If you have any questions at all, please contact [KidicalMassHfx@gmail.com](mailto:KidicalMassHfx@gmail.com)